TasnimAnas/B2B-Sales-Dashboard-With-Prediction-System/Readme.md

-# AI-Powered Sales Management and Forecasting
+# ML-Powered Sales Forecasting with Dashboard

 This project is a full-stack application that provides a B2B sales dashboard with predictive analytics.
 It consists of a React frontend, a Flask backend for ML model serving, and a servlet backend (Java) for additional server-side logic.